All blog

 Reduce Chronic Stress

 Stressful situations in the workplace can contribute to burnout.
-According to research, lack of control, excessive workloads, and unfairness in the workplace significantly contribute to job stress that commonly leads to burnout.
+According to research, staff shortages, poor communication, long hours, and emotional stress significantly contribute to job stress and burnout.
+The same study shows that poor financial health adds another level of strain to employees’ well-being.

 • Provide equity-based opportunities for involvement (e.g., decision-making and autonomy)